-Major improvement works are carried out during an interregnum and may include substantial remodelling and extending an existing house in order to bring the house up to 'green guide' standards wherever possible.
-Works of this nature will need to be agreed by the BMSC and the source of funds agreed with the Planning and Budget Sub-Committee.
+Major improvement works are carried out during an interregnum and may include substantial remodelling and extending an existing house to bring the house up to 'green guide' standards wherever possible.
+Works of this nature will need to be agreed by the Buildings Committee and the source of funds agreed with the Finance Committee.
 It should be noted that this type of project can take a considerable amount of time to complete as larger projects are subject to a wide range of Diocesan procedures, legal requirements as well as statutory requirements such as planning and building control approvals.